Coast Guard, DHS.

 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
 This rule involves establishment of a temporary safety zone.
 This rule is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
 An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the Start Printed Page 10064discovery of a significant environmental impact from this rule.

 Start List of Subjects

 - Navigation (water)

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 165 as follows:

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS

 (c) Definitions.
-The following definition applies to this section: designated representative, means any commissioned, warrant, or petty officer of the Coast Guard on board Coast Guard, Coast Guard Auxiliary, and local, state, and federal law enforcement vessels who have been authorized to act on the behalf of the Captain of the Port.
+The following definition applies to this section: designated representative means any commissioned, warrant, or petty officer of the Coast Guard on board Coast Guard, Coast Guard Auxiliary, local, state, or federal law enforcement vessels who have been authorized to act on the behalf of the Captain of the Port.

 (d) Regulations.
-(1) Entry into, transit through or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port of San Diego or his designated representative.
+(1) In accordance with general regulations in 33 CFR Part 165, Subpart C, entry into, transit through or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port of San Diego or his designated representative.